jonnieZG/EButton/README.md

 ### `EButton` class

-- `EButton(byte pin, bool pressedLow = true)` - Constructor specifying attached pin and used logic. `pressedLow` is `true`, if using a pull-down switch.
+- `EButton(byte pin, bool pressedLow = true, byte id = 0, bool externalPullup = false)` - Constructor specifying attached pin and
+  used logic. `pressedLow` is `true` if using a pull-down switch. `id` is an optional parameter for assigning an ID to identify the key in shared callback functions. `externalPullup` should be set to `true` when using external pull-up (makes sense only when
+  `pressedLow` is `true`).

 - `void` `setDebounceTime(byte time)` - Setting debounce time in milliseconds.
 Default is `EBUTTON_DEFAULT_DEBOUNCE`.